 We then reach Stage 6.
 The change is now starting to become ‘normal’ or the beginnings of routine and status quo.
 Learnings can now be captured through a review process and feed into the next cycle of change.
 Individuals have a greater awareness of how to respond to change and begin to build the personal development aspects of this.
 This stage is the one you have been waiting for!
 This is where the changes start to become second nature, and people embrace the improvements to the way they work.

 As someone managing the change, you'll finally start to see the benefits you worked so hard for.
 Your team or organisation starts to become productive and efficient, and the positive effects of change become apparent.
 Whilst you are busy counting the benefits, don't forget to celebrate the success!
 The journey may have been rocky, and it will have certainly been at least a little uncomfortable for some people involved.
 Everyone deserves to share the success.
 What's more, by celebrating the achievement, you establish a track record of success, which will make things easier the next time change is needed.

 The Change Curve shows a positive move towards change where acceptance is the ultimate outcome.
 However, unless your organisation and leaders actively help move your people through the various stages of the curve, then individuals may become stuck at any stage, thereby making change more difficult (if not impossible).
 So how do you help guide them through change in a positive and effective way?

-Everyone has different preferences when it comes to how they like to be communicated with, and how they process information, therefore having an understanding of the different personality types within your team can have a massive impact on how you can support them through the change process.
+Everyone has different preferences when it comes to how they like to be communicated with, and how they process information, therefore having an understanding of the different personality types within your team and the human side of change can have a massive impact on how you can support them through the change process.

 Have been given all the information they would need in order to accept the change and see it as necessary and positive for themselves, their team or the organisation.
 They may also want to know that the inherent risks of change have been considered and that it is worth changing the status quo which they may feel more comfortable with.